manuj-mishra/az-hack/README.md

 This is a proof-of-concept that shows that text can be transformed into:
 * A short summary
-* A list of ngrams (keywords/keyphrases)
+* A list of n-grams (keywords/keyphrases of up to 3 words)
-* A folder of images associated with the above ngrams
+* A folder of images associated with the above n-grams
 * Where these keyphrases appear in the original text

 To see the our proposal for a wireframe of the final products frontend, please see below: